 What is Plastic Threaded Rod?

 Plastic threaded rod, also referred to as a stud, is a bar of round plastic material threaded in a helical structure.
 It is used to convert between rotational and linear movement or force.
-Threaded rod creates a strong resistance to pressure and tension.
+Thus, threaded rod creates a strong resistance to pressure and tension.
 The direction of the rotation the threaded rod creates depends on whether the rod has a right-hand thread or a left hand thread.

 It is used to align support systems.
 Threaded rod can be embedded in materials such as concrete, wood or metal to temporarily create a steady structure during construction as the threads provide good resistance.
 It is used in support systems in the construction industry but also in plumbing, manufacturing, medical implants, marine, agricultural, oil extraction, stone cladding and contractor work.